The Deligne-Riemann-Roch isomorphism

-Our formulation of genus one mirror symmetry can be summarized as follows.
+In order to highlight the relavance of Proposition \eqref{prop:BCOV-iso-intro}, we briefly review our formulation of genus one mirror symmetry.
 Let $\Xcal \to \Dbold^{\times}$ be a projective mirror family of Calabi--Yau manifolds defined over a punctured multidisc.
 Assuming a Hodge--Tate condition on the limiting mixed Hodge structures, one obtains a canonical change of coordinates on $\Dbold$ (the mirror map), together with canonical trivializations on both sides of \eqref{eq:BCOV-iso-intro-2}, allowing the latter to be interpreted as a holomorphic function $F$ on $\Dbold^{\times}$ in the new coordinate.
 The conjecture from \cite[Section 6, Conjecture 2]{cdg3} asserts that this function should equal the exponential of a generating series of genus one Gromov--Witten invariants of the mirror Calabi--Yau variety.
 In the case of the mirror family of Calabi--Yau hypersurfaces in projective space, we established in \cite[Theorem 6.13]{cdg3} a variant of this conjecture, replacing \eqref{eq:BCOV-iso-intro-2} with a weaker isomorphism derived from the arithmetic Riemann--Roch theorem of Gillet and Soulé \cite{GS-ARR}.
 The connection with the Deligne--Riemann--Roch isomorphism sheds new light on the geometric structures underlying mirror symmetry, and may provide a natural framework for its extension to higher genus.

 Finally, we note that Yoshikawa proved in \cite[Theorem 1.11]{yoshikawa-orbifold} a variant of the BCOV isomorphism on coarse moduli spaces of polarized Calabi--Yau threefolds, by analytic means and the theory of the BCOV invariant.
 The relationship between both should follow from the compatibility of \eqref{eq:BCOV-iso-intro-2} with the BCOV invariant: the latter is expected to be the norm of our isomorphism with respect to $L^{2}$-metrics.